2026 Toronto Argonauts season: Stadium renovations

 On March 3, 2025, it was announced that the team's home stadium, BMO Field, would be getting $150 million in renovations in advance of the 2026 FIFA World Cup games to be played there.
 This included new videoboards, an upgraded playing surface, and a 1,000-person rooftop patio.
-The capacity of the stadium would also be temporarily increased to 45,000.
+The capacity of the stadium would also temporarily be increased to 45,000.

+Preseason

+The Argonauts' home preseason game was played at Alumni Stadium in Guelph, Ontario.